 Controlling PLC coil registers status using MODBUS TCP

-I need to control a status of three MODBUS TCP PLC controllers and make any signal when a state of a coil regiter changes from 0 to 1 or vice versa.
+I need to control the status of three MODBUS TCP PLC controllers and make any signal when a state of a coil register changes from 0 to 1 or vice versa.

-Since you have 3 devices, you will have to create 3 identical configurations that will differ only in their IP addresses and the numbers of the devices.
-If the devices have the same MODBUS address and differ only in their IP addresses, you can create one configuration and add all three IP addresses to it.
+Since you have three devices, you will have to create three identical configurations that will differ only in their IP addresses and the numbers of the devices.
+If the devices have the same MODBUS address and differ only in their IP addresses, you can create one configuration and add all three IP addresses.

 Most probably, it is the computer that will initiate a connection to the device.
 So the program will run in the client mode.